otvam/pypeec/paper.md

 targeting 3D quasi-magnetostatic problems such as inductors, transformers, chokes, IPT coils, or busbars.
 The geometry is described with voxels and the solver uses an FFT-accelerated variant of the PEEC method.
-The FFT acceleration drastically reduces the computational costs and the memory footprint.
+The FFT acceleration drastically reduces the computational cost and the memory footprint.

 # Statement of Need